GSA/digitalgov.gov/content/news/2015/06/2015-06-03-taking-the-pulse-of-the-federal-governments-web-presence.md

 ---
 slug: taking-the-pulse-of-the-federal-governments-web-presence
 date: 2015-06-03 13:10:57 -0400
-title: 'Taking the Pulse of the Federal Government&#8217;s Web Presence'
+title: "Taking the Pulse of the Federal Government's Web Presence"
-summary: 'The U.S. federal government is launching a new project to monitor how it&#8217;s doing at best practices on the Web.'
+summary: "The U.S. federal government is launching a new project to monitor how it's doing at best practices on the Web."
 authors:
   - eric-mill
   - julia-solorzano